abc-125/segad/README.md

 ## Acknowledgement

-We use [EfficientAD](https://github.com/nelson1425/EfficientAD) and [Anomalib library](https://github.com/openvinotoolkit/anomalib/tree/main) for baseline anomaly detection models.
+We use [EfficientAD](https://github.com/nelson1425/EfficientAD) and [Anomalib](https://github.com/openvinotoolkit/anomalib/tree/main) for baseline anomaly detection models.
 We are thankful for their amazing work!